mdolab/MACH-Aero/machAeroTutorials/aero_pointwise.rst

 This is not a full blown tutorial of Pointwise, more a step-by-step walk through on how to create a surface mesh for this particular wing geometry.
 If you want to learn more about using Pointwise, their `Youtube channel <https://www.youtube.com/user/CFDMeshing>`_ is highly recommended.
 If you want to learn more about structured or unstructured meshing theory, refer to "Thompson, et.al.
 Handbook of grid generation.
 CRC press, 1998."
+In this step we will focus on generating the L1 surface mesh.
+Generating the remaining members of the mesh family will be covered in the next step.

 Files